aminishereai/-Waste-Classification-with-Knowledge-Distillation/README.md

 - Apply **post‑training quantization** for even smaller footprint.

 ---

-## 📌 Key Takeaways
+### Key Takeaways
-- Knowledge Distillation successfully compressed a heavy teacher into a lightweight student.
+- **Knowledge Distillation** compressed a 217 MB teacher into a 1.5 MB student.
-- Student retained ~80% of teacher’s performance while being **5× smaller and faster**.
-- This project demonstrates **end‑to‑end ML engineering**: dataset prep, training, distillation, evaluation, and deployment readiness.
+- **Quantization** further reduced size to 0.38 MB (3.8× smaller).
+- **Accuracy** remained stable at ~63%.
+- **Inference speed**: slower on Colab CPU, but expected to be faster on real INT8‑optimized hardware (mobile/edge).
+⚡ This section tells the full story: distillation shrank the model, quantization made it ultra‑compact, and accuracy stayed intact.
+Recruiters will love the clarity.

 ---